Published online Feb 14, 2019. doi: 10.3748/wjg.v25.i6.719

 Published online: February 14, 2019

-The present study evaluated 61 individuals who were diagnosed and treated with long-term ETV monotherapy at the Department of Infectious Diseases of Peking University First Hospital (China) from September 2006 to December 2007.
-Finally, 30 treatment-naive individuals were included.
-Serum HBV RNA were extracted from 140 μL serum samples at two time points.
+The present study evaluated 61 CHB patients from September 2006 to December 2007 at the Department of Infectious Diseases of Peking University First Hospital (China) who had begun long-term entecavir (ETV) monotherapy.
+Finally, we collected 30 treatment-naive individuals.
+Serum HBV RNA was extracted from 140 μL serum samples at two time points.
 Then they were reverse transcribed to cDNA with the HBV-specific primer.
 The product was quantified by real-time quantitative PCR (RT-PCR) using TAMARA probes.
 Statistical analyses were performed with IBM SPSS 20.0.

 By comparing the dynamic characteristics of HBV RNA in the VR and partial VR groups, we found that HBV RNA showed a strong decrease in the VR group.
 By contrast, HBV RNA increased in the partial VR group.
 The serum HBV RNA level increased in the HBeAg no-seroconversion group compared with the HBeAg seroconversion group.
 Overall, HBsAg had a poor correlation with HBV RNA (r = 0.265, P = 0.041), and HBV DNA and HBV RNA did not show a correlation (r = 0.242, P = 0.062).
 Furthermore, serum HBV RNA was an independent predictor of HBeAg seroconversion and VR.
 HBeAg seroconversion was more likely to be achieved for CHB patients with HBV RNA levels below 4.12 log10 copies/mL before treatment.